 When the internet was young, I was a commercial photographer.
-In 1990-something, I hung up my camera gear, started reading about management, learned all the graphic design software in existence and taught myself HTML.
+In 1990-something, I hung up my camera gear, started reading about management, learned all the design software in existence and taught myself HTML.
 Then I went to business school (before the dot com catastrophe).
 I said, 'hey, this web thing is where everything is going' and everyone looked at me like I had two heads.
 One person, whose POV mattered more than most, did not dismiss my ideas, Peter Drucker said I was early, but right.

-So I built websites to prove that the web was going to change lots of things.
-Soup to nuts in the world of higher ed, large corporate communications departments, integrated marketing and PR.
-Intranets, extranets, servers and site maps.
+I created websites to prove that the web was going to change lots of things.
+Being called a web designer wasn't how I saw myself but there weren't many other points of reference so I went with it.
+I worked in the world of higher ed, large corporate communications departments, integrated marketing and PR.
+Intranets, extranets, servers, analytics, site maps, guerilla usability testing.
 It was fun back then.
-Being called a web designer wasn't exactly how I saw myself but there weren't many other points of reference so I went with it.